-To ensure the smooth running of vehicle and to keep the tread in constant contact with the road, the wheel and tyre have to be correctly balanced.
+Wheel balancing ensures the smooth running and it will allow the tyres and the wheels to run without creating any vibrations.
+It will equalize the weight of all tyres so that it spins smoothly at high speed.
 If the vehicle was to be lifted up on a jack and the wheel rotated by hand, an unbalanced wheel would always stop at the same position with the heavier imbalance being obviously at the bottom of the wheel.

 Uneven Tread Wear